Aaron Henry (American football)

 Aaron Henry (born November 28, 1988) is an American football coach and former safety who is currently the defensive coordinator at the University of Illinois.
 He began his professional career with the Oakland Raiders of the National Football League (NFL), and played his college football for the Wisconsin Badgers.

 Playing career

 High School

-Henry was a multi sport athlete at Immokalee High School in Immokallee, Florida.
+Henry was a multi sport athlete at Immokalee High School in Immokalee, Florida.
 As a wide receiver and defensive back, he helped Immokalee to the 2004 Florida state title and go undefeated in the 2006 regular season.
 He was an all-state football player, all-county basketball player, and state qualifier in track.

 College

 He committed to play safety at Wisconsin under head coach Bret Bielema.
 There he was a three time Academic All-Big Ten recipient along with being awarded first and second team All-Big Ten.

 NFL

 In 2012 he was signed as an undrafted free agent by the Oakland Raiders, however he was cut before the regular season.